chatlavasu572/Testing-Pinecone/README.md

 ![Screenshot from 2025-06-22 10-50-19](https://github.com/user-attachments/assets/9b3c46b8-807f-4709-88c0-38371c2cef87)

-### now launch an instance click on connect for conecting to the terminal in your local-machine with he help of ssh-clinet.
+### Now launch an instance click on connect for conecting to the terminal in your local-machine with he help of ssh-clinet.

 ![Screenshot from 2025-06-22 11-02-18](https://github.com/user-attachments/assets/17312c8d-7f64-4777-8028-eca192708d5d)

-###  now connect to the instance using browser based client
+### Now connect to the instance using browser based client

 ![Screenshot from 2025-06-22 11-02-31](https://github.com/user-attachments/assets/c06f1145-046a-45ab-b839-6c7cb136f917)